aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdfcontenteditor/working-with-attachments-facades/_index.md

 draft: false
 ---

+In this section, we will explain how to work with attachments in PDF using Aspose.PDF for .NET Facades.
+An attachment is an additional file that is attached to a parent document, it can be a variety of file types, such as pdf, word, image, or other files.
+You will learn how to add attachments to pdf, get the information of an attachment, and save it to file, delete the attachment from PDF programmatically with C#.

 ## Add Attachment from a File in an Existing PDF

 You can add an attachment in an existing PDF file using [PdfContentEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor) class.
 The attachment can be added from a file on the disk using the file path.
 You can add attachment using [AddDocumentAttachment](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor/methods/adddocumentattachment) method.
 This method takes two arguments: file path and attachment description.
 First, you need to open the existing PDF file and add the attachement into it.
 Then you can save the output PDF file using [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save/index) method of [PdfContentEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor).